Table of Contents

 - What are the challenges your persona may face in day-to-day life?

-- What are the products or services that may appeal to your ideal customer persona?
+- What products or services may appeal to your ideal customer persona?

 - What are the factors that prevent your persona from addressing their problems?

 - How can you position a solution that magnifies their interest in your brand?

 A detailed overview of your audience’s behavior adds an extra layer to the basic sketch of your content persona.

 3. Align your content persona with business objectives